-Right of dismissal: Do you have a fixed notice period.
-The Revenue will argue that this is like an employee, therefore there should be provision in your contract for immediate termination should the client choose to do so.
+The right of dismissal: Do you have a fixed notice period.
+The Revenue will argue that this is like an employee, therefore there should be a provision in your contract for immediate termination should the client choose to do so.

 Employee benefits: Plainly speaking you can forget about receiving any holiday pay, sick pay, pension contributions, training courses, Christmas dinners or the annual staff summer outing.

 Please remember, HMRC don’t just look at the above – they review EVERYTHING in an effort to establish if you are really an employee or a director running, managing and controlling your own limited company.
 It doesn’t matter if you are working for the same client for one month or twenty years.
 It’s what you’re doing and your level of risk, responsibility, liability and control.